ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 When you add a tag to the ``role`` option, Ansible applies the tag to ALL tasks within the role.

 When using ``vars:`` within the ``roles:`` section of a playbook, the variables are added to the play variables, making them available to all tasks within the play before and after the role.
-This behavior can be changed by :ref:`DEFAULT_PRIVATE_ROLE_VARS`.
+(This is the same as for variables from roles/x/vars/main.yml) This behavior can be changed by :ref:`DEFAULT_PRIVATE_ROLE_VARS`.

 Including roles: dynamic reuse
 ------------------------------